ModDota/moddota.github.io/_articles/scripting/advanced-looting-chest.md

         });
     }

-    // For some reason, it doesnt apply the item texture, so we find it here GetAbilityTextureName() {
+    // Since we channel this ability on pickup it isnt the same as the item icon, so we need to set it here.
+    // When using a custom icon, make sure to support both formats (spellicon/icon) GetAbilityTextureName() {
         return GetAbilityTextureNameForAbility(this.GetName());
     }